D.I.Y. Dreams become Reality

 BUILDING EXPERIENCE - hands-on workshop where all participants have an active role.
 This structure will be permanent, not mobile on wheels.
 A foundation of 10x20 which includes approximately 4 feet for a porch will be created in a special spot on the riverside property of the camp prior to your arrival.
 Materials will be ready for us to dive in and build once we decide on the final design.
 You'll get updates if you register early!

-INTERACTION WITH THE CAMP ANIMALS – You'll be able to meet and interact during free time with the camp animals from the free range chickens, to the camp cats and 2 dogs, to the donkeys (standards and minis), including possible babies, a few months old.
+INTERACTION WITH THE CAMP ANIMALS – You'll be able to meet and interact during free time with the camp animals from the free range chickens, to the camp cats and 2 dogs, to the donkeys (standards and minis), including possible foals varying in ages.

 EVENING CAMPFIRES and quiet time.
 Join the group around a fire and tell stories, or retreat to your own corner for your quiet evening.
 Wifi is available on the property, but access may be limited during certain times of the event.
 This should be considered a digital detox and an adult camp experience.